twse/bobsgame-extras/README.md

 The form is not present in the [Bob Corporation website](http://www.bobcorporation.com/).
 Includes an option to search the Fandom wiki created in 2009.
 The option to search the forum is not included (all forums are private; it runs a version of XenForo from 2016).
 The logo is available in PNG or SVG.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
-Robert Pelloni offers a few wallpapers for you.
+Robert Matthew Pelloni will be offering a wallpaper for you.
 In any case, please feel free to download these and use them on your desktop.

 ### Icons
-Icons in OS/2 format based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
+Icons in OS/2 format based on the lowercase letters included in the [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
 Use them to replace icons from the program resources.
 See **Third-Party Notices.md** for commercial and unsupported freeware credits.

 ### Nintendo 3DS Skin
 Use theme managers (Anemone, CHMM, Themely, ThemePack, etc. etc. etc.) to replace the skin.
 The skin was created with 3DS Theme Editor.

 ### Windows User Account Picture
-Use this to replace the user account picture (this can be done in Windows XP via **Control Panel: User Accounts: Change your picture** (category view) or **Control Panel: User Accounts: Your username: Change my picture** (classic view) or in Windows Vista and 7 via **Control Panel: User Accounts and Family Safety: User Accounts: Change your picture** (category view) or **User Accounts: Change your picture** (normal view) or in Windows 8 via **Start: Your username: Change account picture** or **PC settings: Personalize: Account picture: Browse** or in Windows 10 via **Settings: Accounts: Your account: Your picture: Browse**).
-The default pictures are located in Windows XP at `Documents and Settings\All Users\Application Data\Microsoft\User Account Pictures\Default Pictures` (Images should be 48×48) or in Windows Vista and 7 at `ProgramData\Microsoft\User Account Pictures\Default Pictures` (Images should be 128×128).
+Use this to replace the user account picture (this can be done in Windows XP via **Control Panel: User Accounts: Change your picture** (category view) or **Control Panel: User Accounts: Your username: Change my picture** (classic view) or in Windows Vista and 7 via **Control Panel: User Accounts and Family Safety: User Accounts: Change your picture** (category view) or **User Accounts: Change your picture** (normal view) or in Windows 8 via **Start: Your username: Change account picture** or **PC settings: Personalize: Account picture: Browse** or in Windows 10 and 11 via **Settings: Accounts: Your account: Your picture: Browse**).

+**Note:** The default pictures are located in Windows XP at `Documents and Settings\All Users\Application Data\Microsoft\User Account Pictures\Default Pictures` (Images should be 48×48) or in Windows Vista and 7 at `ProgramData\Microsoft\User Account Pictures\Default Pictures` (Images should be 128×128).

 ### Windows Desktop Theme
 Use this to replace the desktop theme in Windows.
 Includes Windows Aero effects if Windows Vista or 7 is running.